alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Earlier Monosyllabic Explosion

-Our estimation for the monosyllabic explosion is from 200 to 100 kya, firmly due to the divergence of schemes to extend it across the world.
+Our estimation for the monosyllabic explosion is from 50 to 15 kya, due to the divergence of schemes to extend monosyllables across the world.

-There is a small problem with these dates.
+There is a small problem with this argument.
 When _Homo Sapiens_ left Africa,
 there was already a large population of Neanderthals occupying Europe and Asia.